International Finance Management: A Complete Guide

 The Mundell-Fleming Model

 Developed by Marcus Fleming and Robert Mundell, this model investigates the interplay between the money and goods markets in an open economy.
-It helps clarify how monetary and fiscal policies influence an open economy under various exchange rate regimes as it supposes that prices of products are set.
+It helps clarify how monetary and fiscal policies influence an open economy under various exchange rate regimes, as it supposes that the prices of products are set.

 Fisher Effect Internationally